 From university, he started reading self-help books and time management books, such as the Seven Habits of Highly Effective People by Steven Covey.
 He was also getting more Islamic.
 At the same time, Sheikh Hamza Yusuf did a talk on Seven Habits of Highly Effective Muslims which was very popular with Muslims.

-“It resonated with me because it was Islamic in a way that Begin with the end in mind – starts with thinking about death. “
+“It resonated with me because it was Islamic in a way that begins with the end in mind – starts with thinking about death. “

 “I implemented the steps into action using their planner calendar to schedule my activities. “

 Later on, he attended a free workshop for entrepreneurship and decided he wanted to teach about effective time management skills.
-As his background was in teaching in schools, and as he had teaching skills, and had written and published two books on time management.
-His books were titled ‘Principled Time Management’ and ‘Efficient and Effective Time Management’ which were related to success habits of productivity and how to get things done.
+Ironically, the workshop was delivered very poorly, even though the trainer provided such services full-time.
+This actually inspired Tushar to create his own workshops where he could utilize his teaching skills to do a much better job.
+His first two workshops were titled ‘Principled Time Management’ and ‘Efficient and Effective Time Management’.
+These were related to success habits of productivity and how to get things done.

-As his audience for his Time Management business workshop were all Muslim attendees, he started off his presentation with an Islamic perspective on good time management based on the Quran and Hadiths of the prophet pbuh.
-This first segment on the Islamic perspective were very well received .
+As his audience for his Time Management business workshop were all Muslim attendees, he started off his presentation with an Islamic perspective on good time management based on the Quran and Hadiths of the prophet PBUH.
+This first segment on the Islamic perspective was very well received.

 “The essence of time management is planning.”

 “If a person has never been coached on a productivity program, or has not been on a time management course by an expert, then it is likely that he’s not learned through the process.”